vdhamer/Photo-Club-Hub/.github/README.md

 The `portfolio` level thus holds a photographer's work that is associated with one particular photo club.
 The `photo club` level is the higher level at which
-1) a club's membership list is maintained,
+1. a club's membership list is maintained,
-2) portfolios are maintained for each club member ("curated"),
+2. portfolios are maintained for each club member ("curated"),
-3) and the actual listed images are hosted
+3. the actual images in the portfolios are hosted

 <a/></p>